pde294/Bike-Sharing-Analysis/README.md

 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitiBike_16154168316630/TopStartingLocations
 https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitiBike_16154168316630/TopEndingLocations

+- Out of 1,048,576 trips made with Citibike in August 2019, the majority fell in the range of 4-7 minutes:
+  14% were 5 minutes long
+  13% were 4 minutes long
+  13.8% were 6 minutes long
+  13% were 7 minutes long
-- Overall, the majority of people took out Citibikes for 5-7 minute trips. https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitibikeChallenge_16156062728130/Story1 (Checkout Times for Users)
+https://public.tableau.com/profile/paromita.de7321#!/vizhome/NYCCitibikeChallenge_16156062728130/Story1 (Checkout Times for Users)

 - Women were more likely to take out their bikes for 5 minutes, while men and unknown genders were more likely to take out their bikes for 6 minutes.